Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 I came back with a heavy heart, consulted Gemini and ChatGPT to prepare a mourning speech that I will post in the `README.md` and called it a day.

 ## The Drama King
 Next day morning I opened the IDE to write the eulogy.
-Started playing "Yaariyaan Reprise from Cocktail", one of my favourite emotional song.
+Started playing "Yaariyaan Reprise from Cocktail", one of my favourite emotional songs.
 Shed a few drops of tears.
-I know it's nothing to the outside world but Iron Learn was one of the finest project I have ever worked with in my 18 years of acquiantance with computers.
+I know it's nothing to the outside world but Iron Learn was one of the finest project I have ever worked with in my 18 years of acquaintance with computers.

 Again, don't judge me.
 I do things at times that make no sense at all or makes the most sense that I don't understand at all.

-In bengali, we have a popular proverb - রাখে হরি মারে কে| That exactly what happened to `Iron Learn`.
+In bengali, we have a popular proverb - রাখে হরি মারে কে| (_If god protects, no one can destroy_).
+That exactly what happened to `Iron Learn`.

-I consulted the AI friends and came up with an eulogy for Iron Learn.
+I consulted my AI friends and came up with an eulogy for Iron Learn.
 Started writing the first line.

 The same inner voice told me, "Why not give it a last spin?"